-- 1. Swipe up or turn the crown and select Map. - 2.
-From the map display, press the lower button. - 3.
-Select POIs and press the crown. - 4.
-Scroll to the POI you want to navigate to and press the crown. - 5.
+- 1. Swipe up or press the lower button and select Map. - 2.
+From the bottom of the map display, swipe up or press the lower button. - 3.
+Select POIs and press the middle button. - 4.
+Scroll to the POI you want to navigate to and press the middle button. - 5.
 Press the upper button or tap Select. - 6.
 Select Start exercise if you want to use the POI for exercising or select Navigate only if you only want to navigate to the POI.